wikibonsai/semtree/README.md

 ### Config

-#### `virtualTrunk: boolean`
+#### `virtualBranches: boolean`

 Whether or not to include the semtree/index files themselves as nodes in the tree.
-This option is a useful toggle between 'tree-building' (non-virtual to allow for index/trunk file traversal) and 'tree-viewing' (virtual to eliminate unnecessary index/trunk files) states.
+This option is a useful toggle between 'tree-building' (non-virtual to allow for index/branch file traversal) and 'tree-viewing' (virtual to eliminate unnecessary index/branch files) states.
 Default is `false`.
 Best used for things like static site generation where updates are not a usual occurrence.

-Note: If `virtualTrunk` is set to `true`, the resulting tree will not be updatable via the `update` function.
+Note: If `virtualBranches` is set to `true`, the resulting tree will not be updatable via the `update` function.

 ### Text / Validate